 Admit it.
-When you saw this post, you thought: “Gross.”
-However, I can also assure you that while alien and slimy, these invertebrates are worth pondering.
+When you saw this post, you might have thought: “Gross.”
+Despite your gut reaction, I can assure you that while alien and slimy, these invertebrates are worth pondering.

 Truthfully, slugs and snails are slow, slimy, and many are hellbent on eating our plants.
 However before you get on your high horse, recognize this: many types of pulmonates (slugs and snails) have been sliding about, relatively unchanged, for hundreds of millions of years, through many a catastrophic event.
 Homo sapiens, as a single species, can only claim the geological millisecond of the last 160,000 years or so.
 So simmer down.